zane-c/React-Foundry/README.md

 npm run release
 ```

-## Deploy your code your remote server
+## Deploy your code to a remote server
 (Must alter `package.json` with your server information`
 ```
 npm run deploy